 If you experience any of these symptoms, or you feel constantly tired or fall asleep during the day, speak to your GP.
 If you normally sleep in a room with someone else, you may wish to tell them the symptoms of sleep apnoea as you will not be awake to observe them.

-Testosterone has noticeable effects on mood and thinking, and can increase energy and aggression, but can also help some people feel “more settled” in their body 1.
+Testosterone has noticeable effects on mood and thinking, and can increase energy and aggression, but can also help some people feel “more settled” in their body 1, p.239.

-Testosterone may also cause acne.
-You can read more about acne and how to reduce it on the NHS Choices website.
+Testosterone may cause acne.
+You can read more about acne and how to reduce it on the NHS website.

-For testosterone therapy to begin, it is required that any other significant medical or mental health issues are “reasonably well controlled” 4.
+For testosterone therapy to begin, it is required that any other significant medical or mental health issues are “reasonably well controlled” 5, p.24.
 This means that a medical professional is currently helping or has helped you manage the condition.

-If you have received a formal diagnosis, the NHS will normally provide testosterone therapy.
+If you have received a formal diagnosis, the NHS will normally provide funding for testosterone therapy.
 Testosterone therapy is not usually provided to under-18s on the NHS, with the effects of hormones during puberty being stopped by GnRH agonists until the age of 18 when testosterone therapy can be commenced.
-Some services may additionally provide testosterone to selected 16 and 17 year old people 7.
+Some services may additionally provide testosterone to selected 16 and 17 year old people 9.